 There's much more to Channel swimming than getting wet, my manager Nicole Piha ( www.oceanswimsupport.com.au ) books my swims, organises boat crew and support, deals with international Channel swim authorities, organises travel, but more than that she is always on hand at training swims and the big events to guide and motivate me when I feel like giving up.
 She knows more about open water swimming than most swimmers, and more about me than I sometimes think I know myself.

 In marathon swimming onboard support is essential.
 Your crew administers feeds according to an agreed program, keeps you safe, counts your strokes, and maintains your sanity.
 James Goins, an accomplished open water swimmer, and my sister Jacqui Bartholomeusz were my main support crew on the English Channel.
 Across the Catalina Channel in July 2017 I was supported by my manager and friend Nicole Piha, my partner, Michael, and Cae Tolman (English Channel soloist, 2014 .
 20 Bridges NY, 2017).
+For my 20 Bridges 20 Island Swim, I was supported by Michael on board my support boat with Captain Doug Doherty and Richard Clifford on Kayak.

 A good crew is vital to a successful marathon swim.